BUMETCS673/seprojects-cs673a2f24_team6/team.md

 Hi, I am Yunrui Huang.
 Major in Computer Science in both undergrad and master.
 The main computer language I use is JavaScript.
 I also familiar with the Java and Python.

 Right now, I work on my self project, which using ExpressJs, Esp32, MySQL and Docker to setup a smart home system.

+## Yuhan Pan

+Hi, I'm Yuhan Pan, Majoring in Computer science, I'm familiar with python, java, sql, java script, html, css, I'm currently working on my camping website project.In team collaborations, I actively engage in discussions with my teammates to find solutions to problems.
+Hope we can work together well and achieve a superior project.